-SANDIE GIBBS: To reduce shock loads, a parachute system can employ rip-stitch EMs to control and moderate extraction and deployment forces that occur prior to parachute inflation.
-Throughout 2021, the NESC tested several EMs at Langley's Landing and Impact Research Facility.
-A team guided by LaRC's photography lead, Ms. Sandie Gibbs, coordinated the image data capture for these tests.
-The team used seven meticulously positioned high-speed Phantom cameras connected to laptop computers to capture time-stamped footage of each test at 1,000 frames per second (fps).
-"We are the visual confirmation," Ms. Gibbs explained.
-"Your eye can't see what's happening, but the camera can record it frame by frame.
-It lets us see when and how the rip started and whether or not it went according to plan."
+SANDIE GIBBS: To reduce shock loads, a parachute system JOHN PANDOLF: As LaRC's lead Electrical, Electronic, and can employ rip-stitch EMs to control and moderate extraction Electromechanical Parts Engineer, Mr. Pandolf handles the and deployment forces that occur prior to parachute inflation. selection, review, and approval of electronic components for Throughout 2021, the NESC tested several EMs at Lang- the Center's flight projects.
+His 35 years of electronics expeley's Landing and Impact Research Facility.
+A team guided rience also includes manufacturing and design, which has by LaRC's photography lead, Ms. Sandie Gibbs, coordinated made him a valuable asset to recent assessments involving the image data capture for these tests.
+The team used seven the use of commercial-off-the-shelf parts at NASA.
+This year. meticulously positioned high-speed Phantom cameras conhis contributions benefited the NESC's support of the Climate nected to laptop computers to capture time-stamped footage Absolute Radiance and Refractivity Observatory Pathfinder of each test at 1,000 frames per second (fps).
+"We are the Project in identifying and mitigating issues with flex harnessvisual confirmation," Ms. Gibbs explained.
+"Your eve can't es.
+"I'd learned from a previous project the types of flex cable see what's happening, but the camera can record it frame by mechanisms that need to be addressed.
+And the fact that the frame.
+It lets us see when and how the rip started and whethharnesses were so large made the work very challenging." er or not it went according to plan."